Metal Roof Gone Bad – impossible to make a Flat Roof Repair

 Metal Roof Gone Bad

-Metal roof gone bad – The image shows what it looks like when you peel back the silicone from the seams on a metal roof.
+Metal roof went bad – The image shows what it looks like when you peel back the silicone from the seams on a metal roof.
 It is wet and rusted.
 We have seen this over and over where an attempt was made to seal a metal roof with disastrous results.

 The reason why silicone coatings or other types of coatings will not work are: